VeriFactu Guide

 [BETA] Tax Report API

 The structure of the JSON format for B2Brouter tax reports is based on PEPPOL Continuous Transaction Control (CTC).
 That means that the fields used in the JSON payload have not the same name as in the XML representation of a VeriFactu tax report.
 The reason behind this design decision is that B2Brouter Tax Report API is an universal API not only geared towards VeriFactu but designed to handle tax reporting around the World.
-You can check the equivalences between our internal representation of a Tax Report and VeriFactu nodes in the section Equivalence between B2Brouter internal tax report fields and VeriFactu XML nodes.
+You can check the equivalences between B2Brouter's representation of a Tax Report and VeriFactu nodes in the section Equivalence between B2Brouter internal tax report fields and VeriFactu XML nodes.

 Create a Tax Report